 Code enforcers are on the march.
 Arrest that Tomato!
 Yep.
 That’s the mantra we’ll be hearing daily if we have ears to hear.
-In this latest episode not suitable for exposure on national prime time TV or any other national venue in the ongoing series of events occurring daily in a neighborhood near you, the local code enforcement commies and their brethren were out in full dress.
+In this latest episode of the not suitable for exposure on national prime time TV or any other national venue (lest we wake the sleeping masses) series of events, occurring daily in a neighborhood near you, the local code enforcement commies and their brethren commies were out in full dress.
 The crime?
 Their grass was too tall, amongst a handful of other CRIMES AGAINST HUMANITY like not having your wood properly stacked.
 So they sent out a swat team under the “guise ” of looking for “pot”.
 No pot or any other “illegal” stuff was found.
 BUT they did find and they did arrest 17 blackberry bushes, 15 okra plants, 14 tomatillo plants … native grasses and sunflowers.
 Yikes!!!
 Scary stuff.
 I feel safer now.
 Don’t you?
 Oh and just so you know, your backyard garden will be targeted someday too.

 This is what happened just the other day to a small organic farm in Texas.

 “A small organic farm in Arlington, Texas, was the target of a massive police action last week that included aerial surveillance, a SWAT raid and a 10-hour search.